Menu

 Angelic Zambrana Consuelo

-Aunt Dot Tootsie
+Aunt Dot Toosie

-Nealla Gordon Mrs. Lichtenstien
+Nealla Gordon Mrs. Lichenstein

-Grace Hightower Social Worker
+Grace Hightower Socialworker

-Barret Helms Tom Cruise (as Barret Isaiah Mindell)
+Barret Helms Tom Cruise

 Kimberly Russell Katherine

-Bill Sage Mr. Wicher
+Bill Sage Mr Wicher

 Susan Taylor Fairy Godmother